Fair Value Measurements Fair Value Measurements

-(1)Marketable security gains (losses), net include unrealized losses of $0.1 million for the three months ended September 30, 2019 related to marketable security positions held by the Company as of September 30, 2019.
-Marketable security gains (losses), net include unrealized gains of $0.3 million for the nine months ended September 30, 2019 related to marketable security positions held by the Company as of September 30, 2019.
+(1)Marketable security gains (losses), net include unrealized losses of $1.4 million and unrealized gains of $0.4 million for the three months ended June 30, 2020 and 2019, respectively, related to marketable security positions held by the Company as of June 30, 2020.
+Marketable security gains (losses), net include unrealized losses of $1.5 million and unrealized gains of $0.4 million for the six months ended June 30, 2020 and 2019, respectively, related to marketable security positions held by the Company as of June 30, 2020.

 (1)The estimated fair value includes the embedded conversion options on the Company’s 3.0% Convertible Senior Notes, 2.5% Convertible Senior Notes and 3.25% Convertible Senior Notes.

 The fair value of the Company’s long-term debt and notes receivable from third parties was estimated based upon quoted market prices or by using discounted cash flow analyses based on estimated current rates for similar types of arrangements.
 It was not practicable to estimate the fair value of certain of the Company’s investments, at cost, in 50% or less owned companies because of the lack of quoted market prices and the inability to estimate fair value without incurring excessive costs.
-Considerable judgment was required in developing certain of the estimates of fair value and, accordingly, the estimates presented herein are not necessarily indicative of the amounts that the Company could realize in a current market exchange.
+Considerable judgment was required in developing certain of the estimates of fair value including the consideration of the recent COVID-19 pandemic that has caused significant volatility in U.S. and international markets, and accordingly, the estimates presented herein are not necessarily indicative of the amounts that the Company could realize in a current market exchange.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.